23 Things Grammarly Can and Can’t Do in 2025 (an FAQ)

 7. Can Grammarly check for AP style?

-No, Grammarly can’t check that writing adheres to AP style or any other commonly used style guide.
+No, Grammarly can’t check whether writing adheres to AP style or any other commonly used style guide.

 “At this time, Grammarly does not make recommendations about the formatting of your text.
 This means that we are unable to enforce a specific writing style such as APA, MLA, or Chicago.”